automatisch/automatisch/README.md

 There are other existing solutions in the market, like Zapier and Integromat, so you might be wondering why you should use Automatisch.

-✅ The most significant advantage of having Automatisch is keeping your data on your own servers.
-Not all companies want to use an automation service in the cloud, and the current open-source or self-hosted solutions mainly focus on developers rather than a user without a technical background.
+✅ The most significant advantage of having Automatisch is keeping your data on your own servers, which is a critical requirement for companies with private user data that can't be shared with any other external cloud service.
+This is especially important for companies in some sectors like healthcare or financial and also European companies that must comply with GDPR.

 🤓 Your contributions are vital to the development of Automatisch.
 As an open-source software, anyone can have an impact on how it is being developed.